 **Given that most owners report haul-out weights in excess of 25,000 lbs, it’s likely factory finished displacement was higher than specified.

 HC33′s in general have been built well and have stood the test of time.
 Signs of osmotic blistering in some boats are common but none have been structural.
 The boats built by Hansa up to 1987 are of higher quality.
 One owner who has owned both for example has noted solid fiberglass decks in the earlier build and plywood coring, more susceptible to water damage, in the later.
 Additionally a change was made to through-bolted chainplates over the original monolithic joint embedded in epoxy.
-The highest hull ID number we have found for a Hansa hull is HIN#136.
+We believe the last Hansa built hull was HIN#131.

 The HC33 has retained its popularity through the years and is readily sought after.
 Resale value remains high and in some ways the boat has verged on cult status.